orbitdb-archive/orbit/README.md

 ## Extra Requirements

-You need to have go-ipfs binary at `$GOPATH` built from the IPFS pubsub branch https://github.com/ipfs/go-ipfs/tree/feat/floodsub.
+You need to have go-ipfs binary built from the IPFS pubsub branch https://github.com/ipfs/go-ipfs/tree/feat/floodsub.
 You need to have the daemon running before starting Orbit (at port 5001).

 ## Run